Medical Device & Equipment Contract Manufacturing Services

 • End of Product Lifecycle

 • Depending on if a Next Generation is completed or not may impact when the product’s decline eventually happens.
 Next-generation designs may begin to keep up with competition on the market or the technology’s demand may decrease.
-It is important to keep up to date with industry trends to mitigate when a decline begins to offer the market a next-generation build or to know when the technology has become outdated.
+It is important to keep up to date with industry trends to mitigate when a decline begins to offer the market a next generation build or to know when the technology has become outdated.

-Proper Assembly and Integration Processes
+Assembly & Integration Processes

 Integrating Medical Equipment and Devices into our Assembly department is a process that we emphasize with very serious importance.
 Any project we work on that falls within the Medical Industry is provided with special importance to ensure a pristine quality accepted product is produced within our facilities.
 PEKO understands the necessity of introducing a medical product to the public that will perform as intended and is a reliable and safe choice for the community it serves.